yrstruely/concerto/README.md

 [![Build Status](https://github.com/tj/commander.js/workflows/build/badge.svg)](https://github.com/yrstruely/concerto/actions?query=workflow%3A%22Node.js+CI%22)

 # Concerto
-API functional and performance testing living together in perfect hamony!
+API functional and performance testing living together in perfect harmony!

-Mainly utilizing: mocha, Axios and k6 libraries.
+Mainly utilizing mocha, Axios and k6 libraries.
 Reporting handled by: mochawesome and k6 Cloud.

 This project is also designed to be built and run in a docker container so that it can easily be integrated into an existing CI/CD build pipeline.
 # Dependencies
  - Install [Node and Npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) --- *presumably you have these already!*
- - Install [Docker](https://www.docker.com/products) --- *building and running tests in docker containers*
+ - Install [Docker](https://www.docker.com/products) --- *building and running tests in docker containers.*
- - Install [k6.io](https://k6.io/docs/get-started/installation/) --- *required for running performance tests*
+ - Install [k6.io](https://k6.io/docs/get-started/installation/) --- *required for running performance tests.*
- - Install [xk6-dotenv](https://github.com/szkiba/xk6-dotenv) --- *allows tests to be run in multiple environments i.e. dev, test, production*
+ - Install [xk6-dotenv](https://github.com/szkiba/xk6-dotenv) --- *allows tests to be run in multiple environments i.e. dev, test, production.*
  - **Note:** Building `k6` extensions, like `xk6-dotenv` requires additional dependencies: [Go toolchain](https://go101.org/article/go-toolchain.html), [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [xk6](https://github.com/grafana/xk6).
    - Alternatively, it is possible to build `xk6-dotenv` using the docker image for `xk6`.
 This means that you do not need to install the `xk6` dependencies locally.
 This will build a new `k6` executable locally, which you will need to move to the `k6` path location i.e. `which k6`.
 To do this use this command:
         ```sh
         sudo docker run --rm -it -u "$(id -u):$(id -g)" -v "${PWD}:/xk6" grafana/xk6 build v0.44.1 --with github.com/szkiba/xk6-dotenv@latest
         ```
  - **Also note:** these dependencies are already available in the docker image supplied with concerto.
-Therefore, another option is to run the tests in a local docker container, see: [Building and Running with docker-compose](#BuildingandRunningwithdocker-compose)
+Therefore, another option is to run the tests in a local docker container, see: [Building and running with docker-compose](#Building-and-running-with-docker-compose)
 # Installation
-- Install the concerto npm package globally
+- Install the concerto npm package globally.
   ```sh
   npm install -g @yrstruely/concerto
   ```
-- Create a directory for your API testing project `<project-dir>` and `cd` into it
+- Create a directory for your API testing project `<project-dir>` and `cd` into it.
   ```sh
   mkdir <project-dir>
   cd <project-dir>